Pioreactor/docs.pioreactor/developer-guide/03-Automations/02-writing-automations-1.md

    ...
 ```

-The `DosingAutomationContrib` is a subclass of a `BackgroundJob`.
-The `Contrib` part is a small detail to specify that it's a third-party automation (i.e. _you_ are developing it, not us.)
+The `DosingAutomationJobContrib` is a subclass of a `BackgroundJob`.
+The `-Contrib` part is a small detail to specify that it's a third-party automation (i.e. _you_ are developing it, not us.)

 We need a "key" to i) distinguish this from other automations, and ii) be able to be communicate between systems (think: the web UI in JavaScript to Python, and back).
 The `automation_name` attribute does this for us.
 Normally, it's the [snakecase](https://en.wikipedia.org/wiki/Snake_case) of the class name.